rjw57/bytegapbuffer/README.rst

 This project is used as part of a personal project of mine and, as such, implements just enough of the sequence, mutable sequence and bytearray interface for my needs.
-Pull requests adding missing functionality is welcome.
+Pull requests adding missing functionality are welcome.
 Please also add a test for the functionality.

 Current features: